Crystal15118/Oneshot-Endfight-Simulator/README.md

 It is highly recommended to use jre/jdk 21 because other versions may or may not work for the program.

 ## Can be used for
-Finding the fastest endfight anyone can get using oneshot on a seed
+Finding the fastest endfight anyone can get using oneshot on a big list of seeds.